Solid-that-flows picture of glass-forming liquids

-Below the solidity length the laws of conservation of the number of particles, the momentum, and the energy play a role that is different from the case of ``ordinary'' liquids where these laws form the basis of hydrodynamics \cite{kad63,mar72,han13,jsch,bag22}.
+\textbf{Conservation Laws.} Below the solidity length the laws of conservation of the number of particles, momentum, and energy play roles different from in ordinary liquids where these laws form the basis of hydrodynamics \cite{kad63,mar72,han13,jsch,bag22}.
 Consider first particle conservation.
 A molecular dynamics simulation keeps track of the individual particles, but things look different in a coarse-grained description based on a continuous density field $\rho(\br,t)$.
 This field is constant in time until it changes due to a flow event, a change that below the solidity length may be regarded as instantaneous.
-In general, flow events are not spherically symmetric (\sect{subseq:stres_corr}), but this assumption can be made for estimating the flow-event induced density changes.
-A spherically symmetric flow event leads to purely radial displacements in the surroundings $\propto 1/r^{2}$ (\sect{subsec:flow}).
-The divergence of the displacement field determines the local density change \cite{lan59_elast} which is zero, compare Gauss' law for the point-charge electric field $\propto 1/r^2$.
-On the other hand, radial displacement can only take place if there is a density change at the flow-event center.
-If the density change, coarse-grained over a few molecular distances, is denoted by $\Delta\rho(\br)$, for $|\br-\br_0|>a$ a flow event at $\br_0$ leads to
+In general, flow events are not spherically symmetric, but this assumption can be made initially when discussing the density change at the flow event center.

+A spherically symmetric flow event leads as mentioned to purely radial displacements in the surroundings $\propto 1/r^{2}$ \cite{lan59_elast}.
+The divergence of the displacement field, which determines the local density change, is zero (compare Gauss' law for the point-charge electric field $\propto 1/r^2$).
+On the other hand, this radial displacement can only take place if there is a density change at the flow-event center.
+Hence, if the density change after coarse-graining over a few molecular distances is denoted by $\Delta\rho(\br)$, a flow event at $\br_0$ leads to